 All Traulsen products are factory tested for performance and are free from defects when shipped.
 The utmost care has been taken in crating this product to protect against damage in transit.
+All interior fittings have been carefully secured and the casters/legs are boxed and strapped inside to prevent damage.
+Door keys will be attached to electric cord with nylon strip.

-You should carefully inspect your Traulsen unit for damage upon delivery.
+You should carefully inspect your unit for damage upon delivery.
 If damage is detected, you should save all the crating materials and make note on the carrier's Bill of Lading describing this.
 A freight claim should be filed immediately.
 If damage is subsequently noted during or immediately after installation, contact the respective carrier and file a freight claim.
 Under no condition may a damaged unit be returned to Traulsen without first obtaining written permission (return authorization).
 You may contact Traulsen customer care at (800) 333-7447 and select option 2 to request a return.